Conference Menu

 Aligned with the “Erasing Boundaries” theme, this symposium explores artificial intelligence (AI) and machine learning (ML)’s transformative impact in chemistry and chemical engineering.
 We aim to break down AI/ML traditional barriers, fostering application in cross-disciplinary and collaborative approach to new chemistry and chemical engineering research areas.
 The symposium will introduce examples of AI/ML for: molecular design, automated process monitoring and control, predictive modeling, and data orcheastration, showcasing AI/ML’s role in enhancing research efficiency and creativity.
 The program emphasizes diversity, featuring speakers from varied backgrounds and career stages, with a blend of invited and contributed talks, including students and post-doctoral fellows.
 Collaboration opportunities exist, particularly in merging with symposia exploring AI/ML in other scientific areas or industrial sectors.
 By integrating CSC and CSChE perspectives, we aim to facilitate interdisciplinary partnerships and cutting-edge solutions.
 This symposium serves as a forum for scientific exchange and community building, encouraging connections that transcend traditional boundaries.

-Electrochemistry: Materials, Devices and Technologies for Sustainable Energy (AN/EG/MT)
+Electrochemistry: Materials, Devices and Technologies for Sustainable Energy (AN)

 Organizers